mvilrokx/autd-js-front-end-dev-guide/chapter-3/README.md

 document.getElementById('app').innerHTML = 'It Works!'
 ```

-This will simply grab the html element with an id of ```app``` and replace it's content (which is blank at the moment), with 'It Works!', resulting in that string showing up on the Web Page.
+This will simply grab the HTML element with an id of ```app``` and replace it's content (which is blank at the moment), with 'It Works!', resulting in that string showing up on the Web Page.

 Now we can transpile using the setup we did earlier: